PeCatch-Artifact/PeCatch-Artifact/README.md

-# The Code and Results for ASPLOS 2025 Artifact Evaluation
+# The Code and Results for PeCatch

 Paper: How to Save My Gas Fees: Understanding and Detecting Real-World Gas Issues in Solidity Programs